 AUSN wanted you to be the first to know that in a major victory for "Blue Water" Navy Vietnam veterans, a federal court has ruled overwhelmingly that sailors are eligible for the same disability benefits as those who had boots on the ground or patrolled the inland rivers of Vietnam and were exposed to the deadly herbicide Agent Orange.
 Thanks to the support and efforts of our members, AUSN has been working vigilantly over the past few years to bring our "Blue Water" shipmates much needed and deserved relief from Agent Orange toxicity exposure.

 Despite the fact that the science on this issue was settled long ago, the Department of Veterans Affairs has continued to drag their heels on the issue, saying -- incorrectly -- there is not enough data to support the claim that as many as 90,000 Navy veterans serving offshore were exposed.
-The U.S. Court of Appeals for the Federal Circuit clearly didn't agree, siding with the sailors in a 9-2 decision that would apply to 52,000 veterans, according to the Washington Post.
+The U.S. Court of Appeals for the Federal Circuit clearly didn't agree, siding with the sailors in a 9-2 decision that would apply to 52,000 veterans.